STRHercules/VSCharBundle/README.md

 _____________________________________________________________________
 # Instructions

-**Requires current opt-in beta on steam!!!!**
+## **Requires current opt-in beta on steam!!!!**

-Set Vampire Survivors to beta *first*
+1. Set Vampire Survivors to beta *first*

-Extract the 'mod' folder and 'main.bundle.js' file to your main game folder;
+2. Extract the 'mod' folder and 'main.bundle.js' file to your main game folder;

-SteamLibrary\steamapps\common\Vampire Survivors\resources\app\.webpack\renderer
+`SteamLibrary\steamapps\common\Vampire Survivors\resources\app\.webpack\renderer`

-Overwrite any files when asked
+Overwrite any files when asked..

-Congratulations!
+## Congratulations!
 You now have new playable characters!